 The Swammerdam Institute for Life Sciences (SILS) is one of the largest institutes of the Faculty of Science of the University of Amsterdam (UvA).
 The institute comprises biological disciplines including molecular and cell biology, microbiology, plant science, physiology and neurobiology, supported by modern enabling technologies for the life sciences.
 We have four underpinning technologies that focus on mass spectrometry, genomics and transcriptomics, advanced data analysis and advanced microscopy.
-Knowledge from adjacent fields of science, in particular biochemistry, biophysics, medicine, bioinformatics, statistics and information technology make SILS a multidisciplinary research institute with a systems biology approach to the life sciences.
+Knowledge from adjacent fields of science, in particular biochemistry, biophysics, medicine, bioinformatics, statistics and information technology make SILS a multidisciplinary research institute focussing on the broad research field of life sciences.

-SILS’ research objective is to understand the functioning of living organisms, from the most basic aspects up to complex physiological function(s).
-Biological processes are studied at the level of molecules, cells, cellular networks and organisms.
-SILS research topics have in common that similar cellular processes and interactions are studied, likewise using similar methodologies and technologies.
-Therefore SILS scientists often study the same concepts in different biological systems.
+SILS’ research objective is to understand the functioning of living organisms, from the most basic aspects up to complex physiological functions.
+Biological processes are studied at the level of molecules, cells, cellular networks and organisms, and the interactions between and in all those levels.
 Within the institute, this leads to exchange of information and extension of research over the borders of different disciplines.
-Part of SILS research activities are directed to application-oriented research in close collaboration with industry.
+Part of SILS research activities happen in close collaboration with industry.

 Our staff is highly involved in teaching various Bachelor and Master programmes in the fields of Biological Sciences, Chemistry, Biomedical Sciences and Earth and Environmental Sciences, and contributes to organising and supervising a large amount of student projects in our labs.